sibradzic/amdgpu-clocks/README.md

 ### How does it work

-By default, custom power states are defined in files that are expected to reside in `/etc/default/amdgpu-custom-state.cardX`, where X corresponds to a card in `/sys/class/drm/cardX`.
-The custom state files have same format as the actual `/sys/class/drm/cardX/device/pp_od_clk_voltage`, with option to add newlines, comments (lines starting with `#`) and three extra parameters, used to set extra power state details.
+By default, custom power states for a particular GPU are defined in `/etc/default/amdgpu-custom-state.cardX` file, which is expected to be created by user, and where X corresponds to a card in `/sys/class/drm/cardX`.
+The custom state file have same format as the actual `/sys/class/drm/cardX/device/pp_od_clk_voltage`, with option to add newlines, comments (lines starting with `#`) and few additional parameters, used to set extra power state parameters.
 These are **FORCE_SCLK** & **FORCE_MCLK**, that can be used to limit GPU and memory power states to a particular subset of states, **FORCE_POWER_CAP** that can be used to set desired power cap, and **FORCE_PERF_LEVEL** that can be used to force desired